 The hospital has a commitment to the Privacy Act and Principles and the Australian Charter of Healthcare Rights.
 An integral part of providing this standard of care is ensuring that patients are aware of their rights and responsibilities.

 The Central Coast Day Hospital is a privately owned and operated medical facility, in which the rights of patients are guarded under State and Commonwealth laws.

 Patients of the Central Coast Day Hospital have the right to:

-Access healthcare relevant to their needs
+Access to healthcare services and treatment relevant to their needs

 Patients of the Central Coast Day Hospital have a responsibility to:

 Follow all instructions given by doctors and nursing staff

 Provide health fund details prior to admission or alternatively, provide full payment on admission